Cratecode/intro/sections/6_typescript/0_advanced_data_types/README.md

 }
 ```

 All we're doing here is saying that `num1` is a `number` (as is `num2`), and `addTwoNumbers` will return a `number`.
-Making this little change makes our code a little smarter and it will give an error if we try to put a string (or anything else that isn't a number) into `addTwoNumbers`.
+Making this little change makes our code a little smarter, and it will give an error if we try to put a string (or anything else that isn't a number) into `addTwoNumbers`.
 Now, let's see our other functions:
 ```ts
 // Mystery function from another library that returns a prime number. function getNthPrime(n: number): string {